 A few months ago my husband was in the grocery store and noticed a small container of candied pecans in the bakery section.
 He brought it home and we quickly wolfed them down.
 Since then he’s purchased them on several occasions and it’s basically a family competition to see who can eat the most the fastest.
 Our three year old and six year old are serious contenders for the prize.

 Given how much money we were quickly forking over for them he challenged me to create my own version which I’m calling Sticky Candied Pecans.

 What we enjoyed about the store bought version is the crunch and the sweetness.
-What we didn’t enjoy was the price, the small package size (like I said, we’re devouring them), and the ingredient list.
-Don’t get me wrong, the ingredients weren’t terrible.
-I’ve certainly seen far worse.
-But they could use some simplifying.
-So that’s what I did.
+What we didn’t enjoy was the price, the small package size (like I said, we’re devouring them), and the very complicated ingredient list. .

 This pecan recipe requires only 4 ingredients.
 Ahhh oh how I love a nice little list like this one.
 No sugar.
 No weird sugar substitutes.
-(I’m looking at you, Splenda.)
+(I’m looking at you, Splenda.
+No, thank you.)

 Confession: I am not even a nut person.
 There.
 I said it.
-I just don’t like them.
 But I love these.
 As in I basically had to pry the pan away from my fingers so that I could take a photo for you.
 That was hard.
 You’re welcome.

 - 4 tablespoons honey